 Vibrant colonial buildings on Mall Road Shimla during dawn, featuring shops, clock tower, deodar trees, perfect shopping stroll, Himachal Pradesh tour packages.
 Market / Bazaar

-Mall Road is Shimla’s most popular pedestrian street, known for shopping, cafés, colonial charm, and lively hill-town vibes.
+Mall Road Manali is the most vibrant and popular street in Manali, known for shopping, cafes, local culture, and stunning mountain vibes.

 Explore Food To Try in Himachal Pradesh